ymunemasa/data-tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-scala/tutorial.md

 series: HDP > Develop with Hadoop > Apache Spark
 ---

-# Configuring a Spark Development Environment with Scala
+# Setting up a Spark Development Environment with Scala

 ## Introduction

 This tutorial will teach you how to set up a full development environment for developing and debugging Spark applications.
-For this tutorial we'll be using Scala, but Spark also supports development with Java, Python, and R. The Java version of this tutorial can be found [here](https://hortonworks.com/tutorial/setting-spark-development-environment-scala/), and the Python version [here](https://hortonworks.com/tutorial/setting-spark-development-environment-python/).
+For this tutorial we'll be using Scala, but Spark also supports development with Java, Python, and R. The Java version of this tutorial can be found [here](https://hortonworks.com/tutorial/setting-up-a-spark-development-environment-scala/), and the Python version [here](https://hortonworks.com/tutorial/setting-up-a-spark-development-environment-python/).
 We'll be using IntelliJ as our IDE, and since we're using Scala we'll use SBT as our build manager.
 By the end of the tutorial, you'll know how to set up IntelliJ, how to use SBT to manage dependencies, how to package and deploy your Spark application, and how to connect your live program to a debugger.

 ## Prerequisites